 3.8.4.
-The Institution and the Principal Investigator, having been informed sufficiently in advance, shall allow the correct execution of the monitoring, auditing, and inspections at the Trial Centre ________ by the Sponsor and by the Competent Authority, such activities to guarantee the proper execution of the Trial.
+The Institution and the Principal Investigator, having been informed sufficiently in advance, shall allow the correct execution of the monitoring, auditing, and inspections at the Trial Centre by the Sponsor and by the Competent Authority, such activities to guarantee the proper execution of the Trial.

-3.9.
-(Where appropriate, taking into account the current regulations on data protection) having received the favorable opinion of the competent facility, the IT product (from now on the "Product") intended for _________ will be supplied for free.
-Concerning the same, it is understood that:

-3.9.1. for the use of the network infrastructure and information systems, the Sponsor shall agree on the procedure for the installation and delivery of the Product after the competent local centre has issued a positive report on feasibility and technical compatibility with the standards in place at the Institution and on medium-term sustainability with the existing services;

-3.9.2. in the same way, the Sponsor undertakes to de-install the Product on completion of the Trial, at no cost to the Institution;

-3.9.3. the Sponsor warrants that the Institution’s use of the Products indicated above, in the context of the Trial, shall not create any obligation for the Institution to purchase or subscribe to the Sponsor’s supplies or services, that it does not infringe any third party licenses or rights and that it does not bind the Institution to use the Product beyond the date provided for in the Trial;

-3.9.4. the Sponsor further warrants that the use of the Product in the context of the Trial shall not entail, for the Institution, any costs relating to the servicing, modification or upgrading of any of the hardware/software components in its IT network and, therefore it shall not lead to any breach by the Institution of its contractual obligations towards its direct suppliers;

-3.9.5. in any event, the Sponsor shall indemnify the Institution concerning any direct or indirect losses deriving from the use of the Product by the instructions of the manufacturer/supplier;

-3.10. the Institution shall promptly inform the Sponsor if a regulatory authority informs the Institution of an inspection/audit about the Trial and, unless expressly refused by the Competent Authority, the Institution will authorise the Sponsor to take part while sending the Sponsor all the written communications received for the inspection/audit.
+3.9. the Institution shall promptly inform the Sponsor if a regulatory authority informs the Institution of an inspection/audit about the Trial and, unless expressly refused by the Competent Authority, the Institution will authorise the Sponsor to take part while sending the Sponsor all the written communications received for the inspection/audit.
 These activities must not in any way affect the performance of the ordinary institutional activity of the Institution.;

-3.11.
+3.10.
 The Institution and the Sponsor guarantee that the biological samples (blood, urine, saliva, etc.) of the patients involved in the Trial referred to in this Agreement will be used exclusively for the Trial covered by this Agreement or for any substudies included in the protocol and subject to informed consent by the patient, according to the provisions of current legislation.
-Any storage and subsequent use are subject to the acquisition of specific informed consent by the patient (or the parent/legal guardian), the favourable opinion of the Ethics Committee, and must be carried out within the limits and with the guarantees provided by the current rules and by the acts of address referred to in art.
+Any storage and subsequent use are subject to the acquisition of specific informed consent by the patient (or the parent/legal guardian), the favourable opinion of the Ethics Committee, and must be carried out within the limits and with the guarantees provided by the current rules, including the legislation on the protection of personal data and by the acts of address referred to in art.
 1, paragraph 1, letter b, of D. Lgs.
 14 May 2019 n.
 52.

 Art.
 4 – Trial Drugs – Materials and Services